Hosted MCP Readiness Pack

 | Assurance and operations | Receipts, SOC detection, incident containment, retention/deletion, SLO, and recovery controls become inspectable. |

-| Commercial packaging and acquisition readiness | Metering, plan boundaries, renewal metrics, support model, and paid-wedge proof become explicit. |
+| Operational packaging and trust readiness | Metering, plan boundaries, renewal metrics, support model, and hosted-ready-proof proof become explicit. |

 Controls that matter most